Attack at Fromelles: Plan

+Troops holding a well constructed breastwork near Fleurbaix, June 1916; one of the troops has a periscope rifle.

 The German salient at Fromelles contained some higher ground facing north-west, known as the Sugarloaf.
 The small size and height of the salient gave the Germans observation of no man's land on either flank.
 The 5th Australian Division was to attack the left flank of the salient by advancing south as the 61st (2nd South Midland) Division attacked on the right flank from the west.
 Each division was to attack with three brigades in line, with two battalions from each brigade in the attack and the other two in reserve, ready to take over captured ground or to advance further.
 Haking issued the attack orders on 14 July, when wire cutting began along XI Corps' front.
 It was intended that the bombardment would inflict mass casualties on the German infantry, reducing them to a state of collapse.

 The British infantry were to assemble as close to the German lines as possible, no man's land being 100–400 yd wide, before the British artillery fire was lifted from the front line; the infantry would rush the surviving Germans while they were disorganised and advance to the German second line.
 Heavy artillery began registration and a slow bombardment on 16 July and two days of bombardment began either side of La Bassée canal as a diversion.
 The main bombardment was to begin at midnight on 17/18 July for seven hours (more rain forced a postponement).
 Over the final three hours, the artillery was to lift and the infantry show bayonets and dummy figures several times, to simulate an infantry advance, then the artillery was to resume bombardment of the front line to catch the German infantry out of cover.